If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 But if you have your own blog or business, you may be wondering how do I write terms and conditions that fully protect me and my business, especially the products (courses, books, and others) that I sell online from my website?

-As a lawyer and entrepreneur myself, I see fellow bloggers and entrepreneurs often confused about the legal side of their business and what legal documents they need to cover themselves and safeguard their businesses.
+This is not legal advice but as a lawyer and entrepreneur myself, I see fellow bloggers and business owners often confused about the legal side of their business and what legal documents they need to cover themselves and safeguard their businesses.

 But don’t worry, you have come to the right place because, in this post, we will cover Terms and Conditions in detail and how they protect your business legally!

-You will also learn about Terms and Conditions for your website vs. Terms and Conditions for your online courses and how to write them.
+You will also learn about Terms and Conditions for your website vs. Terms and Conditions for your online courses and how to write them to protect your intellectual property rights.

 Table of Contents

-What are Terms and Conditions (For Website and Courses/Products)
+What are Terms and Conditions (For Website Pages and Digital Products)

 But they are much more involved than that because you need to include tons of legalese in your Terms and Conditions to fully protect yourself from lawsuits and nasty customer disputes such as refunds.